jieliu6/cv/content/authors/xy-bao/_index.md

 ---
 # Display name
-name: Yiqun Wang
+name: Xinyu Bao

 # Username (this should match the folder name)
 authors:
-- yq-wang
+- xy-bao

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate<br />DCMB
+role: PhD Student<br />EECS

 # Organizations/Affiliations
 organizations: